towercomputers/toweros/docs/installation.md

-To use Tower you need to run the TowerOS-ThinClient GNU/Linux distribution (based on Alpine Linux) on your Thin Client.

-To install TowerOS-ThinClient:
+To use TowerOS, you must first install the image for the thin client on the device you wish to use (normally a laptop):

-1. Download the latest image here: [https://github.com/towercomputers/tower-tools/releases/latest](https://github.com/towercomputers/tower-tools/releases/latest).
+1. Download the latest image here: [https://github.com/towercomputers/tower-tools/releases/latest](https://github.com/towercomputers/toweros/releases/latest).
 2. Prepare a bootable USB medium using the above image.
-3. Boot the Thin Client with the USB drive and follow the instructions.
+3. Boot the thin client with the USB drive and follow the instructions.